What is a trade

 How to get a trade licence

-To get a trade licence, you will either have to go to the trade office in person or apply for a trade licence online.
+To get a trade licence (formerly called a “trade certificate”), you will either have to go to the trade office in person or apply for a trade licence online.

 Trade Licensing Office

-If you are planning to apply for a trade licence in person, then you will need to bring a few basic documents with you :
+If you plan to register your trade in person, you will need to bring a few basic documents with you :

 The trade in this case is established immediately.
 At the Trade Licensing Office, you will receive an extract from the Trade Register with your identification number (IČO) immediately upon registration.